microsoft/ODBC-Specification/ODBC 4.0.md

 For more information on compatibility, see [Section 5, Compatibility](#compatibility)

-#3 Design
+# 3 Design

 ODBC 4.0 is extended to support common features across all types of data sources, as well as specific new features to support new schema concepts.

-#3.1 Private Drivers
+# 3.1 Private Drivers

 Drivers registered through the ODBC setup utility are available to all applications.
 All applications using the driver use the same version of the driver.

 ODBC 4.0 enables applications to use their own private drivers.
 Such drivers are not visible to other applications and may support different versions from applications using the same driver.

 Private drivers are not registered using the ODBC setup utility.
-The Driver Manager loads private drivers by looking in the application’s install directory for a folder named “ODBCDrivers”.
+The Driver Manager loads private drivers by looking in the application’s install directory for a folder named “ODBC Drivers”.
 Each private driver is represented by a subfolder with the same name as *driver-name*.
 This folder must contain a .ini file whose name is the *driver-name* with the “.ini” suffix.

 The .ini file follows the [windows .ini file format](https://en.wikipedia.org/wiki/INI_file).
 It is a text file whose first line is a section header containing the name of the driver, enclosed in square brackets, and followed by keyword=value pairs, one per line.
 Valid keyword-value pairs are the [subkeys](https://msdn.microsoft.com/en-us/library/ms709431(v=vs.85).aspx) allowed for the driver specific section under ODBCINST.INI, along with a new “ApplicationKey” key-value pair which, if specified, is passed by the driver manager to the driver in a call to SetEnvAttr with the new `SQL_ATTR_APPLICATION_KEY` attribute.
 The driver developer can use this to validate that the calling application is permitted to use the driver, for example, by using a signed hash of the application’s publisher validated against the calling application at runtime.